michalhubara/michalhubara/README.md

 - 💻 **Technologies**: Proficient in **Java**, **Python**, **.NET**, and cloud-based systems, particularly on **AWS**.
 - 👨‍💼 **Experience**: I have a strong background in leading teams and solving complex software challenges, having managed and developed solutions for over a decade.
 - 🔧 **Current Focus**: At the moment, my work is primarily focused on .NET technologies.
-- 👩‍🏫 **Mentoring**: In 2024, I completed mentoring students contributing to the **Checkov** open-source project, helping them learn cloud infrastructure security.
+- 👩‍🏫 **Mentoring**: In 2024, I mentored students contributing to the **Checkov** open-source project, helping them learn cloud infrastructure security.
 - 🚀 **Skills**: I’m driven by a passion for problem-solving and self-learning, and I’m always eager to explore new environments and technologies.

 Feel free to connect with me on LinkedIn or reach out via Email!